libp2p/interface-connection/README.md

 **Table of contents:**

 - type: `Connection`
-  - `new Connection(connection [, wrappedConnection])`
+  - `new Connection(stream)`
-  - `conn.getObservedAddrs()`
+  - `conn.multiaddr()`
   - `Promise<PeerInfo> conn.getPeerInfo()`
+  - `conn.source()`
-  - `conn.setPeerInfo(peerInfo)`
+  - `conn.sink()`
   - `Promise<> conn.close()`

 ### Creating a connection instance

-- `JavaScript` - `const conn = new Connection(connection, wrappedConnection)`
+- `JavaScript` - `const conn = new Connection(stream, remotePeer, multiaddr)`

-Creates a new Connection instance. `connection` is the object responsible for allowing to read or write data through the connection, while `wrappedConnection` consists on another connection that may be wrapped into the first one.
+Creates a new Connection instance.

+`stream` is a streaming iterables duplex object responsible for allowing to read or write data through the connection.
+`remotePeer` is a [PeerInfo](https://github.com/libp2p/js-peer-info) instance of the remote peer.
+`multiaddr` is the [multiaddr](https://github.com/multiformats/multiaddr) address used to communicate with the remote peer.

-### Get the Observed Addresses of the peer in the other end
+### Get the multiaddr of the peer in the other end

-- `JavaScript` - `conn.getObservedAddrs()`
+- `JavaScript` - `conn.multiaddr`

-This method retrieves the observed addresses we get from the underlying transport, if any.
+This method the [multiaddr](https://github.com/multiformats/multiaddr) address used to communicate with the remote peer.

-It should return an array of [multiaddr](https://github.com/multiformats/multiaddr).

 ### Get the PeerInfo

-- `JavaScript` - `conn.getPeerInfo()`
+- `JavaScript` - `conn.peerInfo`

-This method retrieves the Peer Info object, which contains information about the peer that this conn connects to.
+This method retrieves the Peer Info object, which contains information about the remote peer of the connection.

 It should return a `Promise<PeerInfo>`, which resolves to a [PeerInfo](https://github.com/libp2p/js-peer-info) object

-### Set the PeerInfo
+### Get a connection Source

+- `JavaScript` - `conn.source`

+This getter returns the reference to the connection "source", which is an iterable object that can be consumed.

+### Get a connection data collector

-- `JavaScript` - `conn.setPeerInfo(peerInfo)`
+- `JavaScript` - `conn.sink`

-This method stores a reference to the peerInfo Object, which contains information about the peer that this conn connects to.
+This getter returns the reference to the connection "sink", which is an iterator that consumes (or drains) a source.

-It receives `peerInfo`, which is an object of type [Peer Info](https://github.com/libp2p/js-peer-info)

 ### Close connection